dreal/dreal3/README.md

 How to Build
 ==================

+In most cases, running "./build.sh" in the top dReal directory should suffice.
+If not, see below.

  - [Ubuntu 12.04 LTS (using g++-4.8)][ubuntu-gcc]
  - [Ubuntu 12.04 LTS (using clang++-3.3)][ubuntu-clang]
  - [OS X 10.9/10.8 (using g++-4.8)][osx-gcc]